 Mangaluru bomb scare: Family disowned Aditya two years ago, says brother

-Mangaluru, Jan 23: Adithya Rao, who is suspected to have planted an explosive device at Mangaluru international airport, will be produced before the sixth sixth Judicial Magistrate First Class ahead of the expiry of Bengaluru Court transit warrant.
+Mangaluru, Jan 23: Adithya Rao, who is suspected to have planted an explosive device at Mangaluru international airport, will be produced before the sixth Judicial Magistrate First Class ahead of the expiry of Bengaluru Court transit warrant.

 Earlier on Wednesday, Akshath, the younger brother of Aditya Rao said that he was kept out of the family two years back after he started indulging in eccentric acts like hoax bomb calls.